Gengar003/ubuntu-zcash-mining-rig/README.md

 * You must not have full-disk encryption enabled.
 * You must not have "home directory" encryption enabled.
+* You will be unable to log out, so anyone with physical access to the machine will be able to access your account.

 Setup Modules
 ==============================